Whole Wheat Blueberry Muffins Recipe

 - Sprinkle a bit of raw sugar or turbinado sugar on top just prior to baking for a nice crunchy top.

 - No buttermilk?
 Add 2 tsp of white vinegar to your milk of choice, stir and let sit for 10 minutes.
+For the milk, I love using buttermilk because it gives the muffins great texture.
+If you do use buttermilk, save the extras for future batches.
+Learn more about it in this post on freezing buttermilk.

 More Recipes Like This